 RipEX2 is a radio modem platform renowned for overall data throughput in any real-time environment.
 RipEX2 radio modems are native IP devices, Software Defined with Linux OS that have been designed with attention to detail, performance and quality.

 All connectors are located on the front panel.
-The upper side features an LED panel.
-The RESET button is located in an opening in the bottom side.
+The upper side features a LED panel.
+The HW button is located on the front panel as well (close to the COM connector).

 An antenna can be connected to RipEX2 via TNC female 50Ω connector.

 RipEX2 is equipped with two connectors.
 The Tx/Rx connector will be used for common transmitting and receiving single antenna installation (even with different Rx and Tx frequencies).